-SSDs, short for "Solid State Drives", were only a few years ago out of the price range of consumers and their personal computers – Being used primarily by business users and computer enthusiasts.
-In 2013, however, SSDs are becoming increasingly affordable, and are a viable option for storage on personal computers – In particular, laptops, as they are sensitive to power consumption and physical wear and tear.
+SSDs, short for "Solid State Drives", were only a few years ago out of the price range of consumers and their personal computers, and were used primarily by business users and computer enthusiasts.
+In 2013, however, SSDs are becoming increasingly affordable and are a viable option for storage on personal computers - in particular, laptops, as they are sensitive to power consumption and physical wear and tear.

-A few years ago, SSDs that were little over 100GB in size cost the better part of a grand in price – Nowadays, however, 128GB SSDs barely cost more than their 128GB HDD (mechanical hard disk) counterparts.
-It's only when you get up to 256GB and beyond that the SSD pricing begins to pull up & away from HDD pricing.
+A few years ago, SSDs that were little over 100GB in size cost the better part of a grand in price.
+Nowadays, however, 128GB SSDs barely cost more than their 128GB HDD (mechanical hard disk) counterparts.
+It's only when you get up to 512GB and beyond that, the SSD pricing begins to pull up and away from HDD pricing.

 Once it is installed on your Mac's dashboard, have at the "disks" section of the widget.
 Unless you have more than one hard drive installed in your Mac, or have a disk, external drive or memory stick plugged in, a single drive should be displayed.
-Beneath the name of the drive there will be a two numbers – One marked "U" (for "used") and one marked "F" (for "free".
+Beneath the name of the drive, there will be two numbers, One marked "U" (for "used") and one marked "F" (for "free".

-When thinking about which SSD size to get, you should look at the amount of space you're currently using on your current hard disk and round it up a bit - Maybe 30-50GB, as it's good to have a bit of extra space on your SSD, in case you need it later on.
-Not to mention the fact that a full or almost-full drive will preform more slowly that one with plenty of free space.
+When thinking about which SSD size to get, you should look at the amount of space you're currently using on your current hard disk and round it up a bit - Maybe 50-100GB, as it's good to have a bit of extra space on your SSD, in case you need it later on.
+Not to mention the fact that a full or almost-full drive will perform more slowly that one with plenty of free space.
 So, if you've got 70GB used up, for example, the 128GB SSD model would be a good choice.
 If you had 120GB used up, the 256GB model would be the best choice.
 Or if you had 300GB used up, the 512GB model would be the best option.

 The primary reason people buy SSDs is because of the speed.
 Unlike HDDs, which use a spinning platter much like a DVD to store data, SSDs use electronic circuits to achieve the same goal.
 SSDs most closely resemble USB thumb drives and SD cards, in the way that they use electronic circuits with no moving parts to store data.
 SSDs are, however, much faster than USB sticks, as they use higher quality components and aren't slowed down by the sluggish USB interface.
 So, exactly how much faster are SSDs than traditional hard drives with spinning platters?